 At the most basic level, the shift to technology ecosystems means that support can no longer function in a closed system.
 Technology companies and providers will frequently (and increasingly) find themselves in scenarios where resolving a user’s problem requires input or action from multiple stakeholders.

-The solution is to provide a mechanism for teams from different vendors to collaborate (both asynchronously and in real-time), troubleshoot, and provide support to the end user.This may seem like a massive shift–to comingle support operations with another vendor or third-party service provider.
+The solution is to provide a mechanism for teams from different vendors to collaborate (both asynchronously and in real-time), troubleshoot, and provide support to the end user.This may seem like a massive shift--to comingle support operations with another vendor or third-party service provider.
 Nevertheless, it reflects the new reality of technology ecosystems.
 The value that your company creates is no longer confined to the core functionality of your product or service, but is defined by your solution’s ability to integrate with an entire network of systems.The customer’s experience doesn’t end outside of your sandbox -- and neither can your ability to provide support.

 While direct collaboration across product support teams is the ideal, having access to collective product knowledge is absolutely imperative to operating within a connected technology ecosystem.Again, we can see that the increasing number and complexity of product integrations require support teams to understand a broad array of adjacent products and be able to troubleshoot integrations that don’t fit neatly within the barriers of their company’s product or service.

 The ideal solution here is to create and maintain a shared knowledge database with ecosystem partners.
 This knowledge can then be accessed by all partnering vendors and used to troubleshoot problems that may cross company silos.

 One of the biggest shifts created by the introduction of the Internet of Things (IoT) and connected business devices is the ability (and necessity) of shifting from a reactive support model to a proactive--and, ideally, predictive--model.In practice, this means using network monitoring and real-time data streams to detect problems that the customer may be facing.
 This could be anything from a router going down to a broken integration that’s no longer feeding data from one device to another.

 While it’s possible to detect and solve these problems now, future advances in AI and machine learning will allow technology vendors to actually predict when an issue is most likely to occur and fix it before the customer is affected.From the merchant perspective, this feels a bit like magic.
 And, understandably, the customer experience is greatly improved when you, as a merchant partner, are able to identify and solve a problem proactively, without the need for them to contact you for support.
 On your end, collecting this data creates the ability to predict future problems and adjust operations accordingly, thereby improving support efficiency.

-As the technology landscape evolves, the scope and scale of product support also grows–exponentially.
+As the technology landscape evolves, the scope and scale of product support also grows--exponentially.
 For each new product that enter the market, there are dozens or hundreds of integrations and connections that must be supported and maintained between it and any existing technology used by merchants.The answer isn’t to hire more agents with ever-more-specialized knowledge about each product.
 The solution is to leverage AI, machine learning, and automation that allows you to process, understand, and resolve issues instantaneously.

 In a world of connected systems and devices, the customer experience relies on key players working together to support the holistic customer journey.
-That is, merchant tech providers need to participate in a collaborative business ecosystem to best serve their customers (the retailers) and the end-customer (consumers).Vendors and technology resellers that embrace these shifts will wield a strong competitive advantage over those who lag behind.As customer expectations shift, it will become increasingly common–and expected–for technology partners to drive value for merchants by supporting their integrated technology across operations.
+That is, merchant tech providers need to participate in a collaborative business ecosystem to best serve their customers (the retailers) and the end-customer (consumers).Vendors and technology resellers that embrace these shifts will wield a strong competitive advantage over those who lag behind.As customer expectations shift, it will become increasingly common--and expected--for technology partners to drive value for merchants by supporting their integrated technology across operations.
 This means a shift in how B2B technology companies frame the value they provide as well as a change in how they plan and operate their support strategy to deal with emerging technologies.Retail merchants want to deliver added value for their customers through technology -- which means merchants rely on partners like you to create value by supporting and integrating with their solutions.